Calling NHHS Students from the CLASS of 2021!

 "2019 Scholarship Winners - not pictured, Isabel Burton"

-With your support, over the last four years we have been able to give away $44,000 to help the career dreams of worthy NHHS students comes true.
-We look forward to continuing to expand this program and know we will see even greater need in 2021.
+With your support, over the last four years we have been able to give away $44,000 to help the career dreams of NHHS students comes true.
+We look forward to continuing to expand this program and know we will see even greater need this year.

 Our Scholarships (which prioritize students attending a community college, trade, technical or nursing school) are supported by our Educational Advancement Endowment.
 One of our past awardees Kyle Langdon-Weyrich told us that “Receiving this scholarship helped reduce my financial burdens and allowed me to focus on my education… Thank you for your vote of confidence!
 I won’t let you down!
 Go Sailors!”